sheercat/fillinform/README.md

 # fillinform

 This is a golang port of [HTML::FillInForm::Lite](https://github.com/gfx/p5-HTML-FillInForm-Lite).

+About 3 times slower than HTML::FillInForm::Lite.

 ## installation